Finalist Results

 I have questions about my results, who do I contact?

-Your School should have assigned members of staff to be available on 27 and 28 June for any students who have questions about their results.
+Your School should have assigned members of staff to be available for any students who have questions about their results.

 I'm not sure my degree was calculated correctly